APIs, concepts, guides, and more

 const string yLabel = "Y-Axis";

-const string primeLabel = "Y-Prime";
+const string yPrimeLabel = "Y-Prime";

-// Set the expected labels for each axis.
+// set the expected labels for each axis

-// The joint index of each axis is the index within the MultiAxis object.
+// the joint index of each axis is the index within the MultiAxis object

 // "X-Axis" has joint index 0